 While an organization may neatly sum up its purpose in a mission statement, few mission statements actually represent the company culture and values at their core.
 Gallup finds that when it comes to communicating company purpose, words don't matter nearly as much as actions do.

 Although most business leaders can articulate their company purpose, most employees feel disconnected from it.
-Gallup's research shows that, across all industries, only 41% of employees strongly agree that they know what their company stands for and what makes it different from competitors.
+Gallup's research shows that across all industries, only two in 10 U.S. employees feel connected to their company's culture .

-Notably, however, organizations that have invested in intentional cultural change and transformation achieve more than double that figure.
-Organizations that successfully embed a strong purpose into their company culture go beyond the company mission statement and internal messaging -- they find ways to "live it."
+However, organizations that successfully embed a strong purpose into their company culture go beyond the company mission statement and internal messaging -- they find ways to "live it."

 Culture determines your brand.